 We can’t give you a list of everything to consider, but we’ve covered some topics here that you may need to address.

 There are numerous types of insurance you can purchase to protect yourself and your business.
-They include Business Asset Insurance, Public Liability, Employers Liability, Statutory Liability and Income Protection.
+They include Business Asset Insurance, Public Liability, Employers Liability, Statutory Liability, and Income Protection.

 We suggest you contact insurance providers for quotes.
 Another option is to speak to your bank manager; they usually provide sound advice around what is best for you.
-Remember, at the end of the day, it is up to you what sort of Insurance you buy.
+Remember, at the end of the day, it is up to you what sort of insurance you buy.
 Don’t be pressured into purchasing every insurance policy under the sun, but security definitely comes first.

 However, in the event you have an accident, you do get paid out a weekly amount 80% of your normal income – so this is effectively another form of insurance.

 For example, if you earn a net income of $32,500 for the financial year, you will pay:

-- 12% on ($32,500-$19,760 = $12,740)
+- 12% on ($32,500-$20,000 = $12,500)